 - On Jean Moulin esplanade, at the foot of the Town Hall, the sculpture of two children looking for the frog in the water is Béatrice Sassone’s creation.

-Publier, a Green Resort (Station Verte)
+Publier is a Green Resort (Station Verte)

-Remember that the “Green Station” label is over a 50-years-old and 500 municipalities in France are identified.
+Remember that the “Green Station” label is over a 50 years old, and 500 municipalities in France are identified.

-A Green Resort is a town with less than 10,000 inhabitants who actively engage in eco-tourism, with natural spaces to experience, leisure facilities, a tourist office and suitable, adequate accommodation.
+A Green Resort is a town with less than 10,000 inhabitants that actively engage in eco-tourism, with natural spaces to experience, leisure facilities, a tourist office and suitable, adequate accommodation.
 This congress delighted its participants with their wealth of information and meetings on the subject of water.